tony-jacobs/widget.js/ROADMAP.md

   - Should be pluggable.
 For example, phone numbers is not general.

-* New template type for URL arguments (perhaps ?{argKey|defaultValue} ) taking advantage of URL processing

 * Remove legacy tab event handlers in favor of recently added tabManager eventBus and widget event arguments

 * Remove size formatting code (or make it part of the template)

-* Clean up global email validation, perhaps making it part of a generalized validation subsystem

 * Remove 'content' layout widget (it's not special)